-In this conference we will learn from lived experience, research and national developments from leading experts about best practice in mental health risk assessment and safety planning.
-The focus of this conference will be on the findings of the recent ‘Assessment of suicide risk and safety planning’ HSSIB report which aims to highlight the need to move away from ineffective risk assessment tools in mental health services:
+In this conference we will learn from national developments and research from leading experts about best practice in mental health risk assessment and safety planning.
+The focus will be on taking a patient centred, holistic approach to risk assessments with an opening presentation from Dr Esther Sabel, Consultant Child and Adolescent Psychiatrist, Hertfordshire Partnership University NHS Foundation Trust.
+Presentations will provide practical guidance for implementing recommendations from the NICE Guidelines for Self-Harm, and the findings of the recent ‘Assessment of suicide risk and safety planning’ HSSIB report which aims to highlight the need to move away from ineffective risk assessment tools in mental health services

 “National guidance and safety recommendations have stated to stop using risk assessment tools that stratify an individual’s risk of suicide or self-harm as high, medium, or low risk.
 This is because traditional risk prediction measures have been shown repeatedly, in studies, to be ineffective.
 Instead, biopsychosocial assessments have been identified to provide a more effective basis on which to understand risk factors to inform a patient’s care.
 This is achieved by taking a holistic approach to understanding why someone has attempted to harm themselves and developing a safety plan with the patient (a practical plan to help the patient cope with distress, thoughts of suicide or self-harm).”